bigolu/system-configurations/README.md

 ## Applying a Configuration

-1. In the last command below, replace `<config_names>` with only the name of the config to apply.
+1. In the last command below, replace `<comp_1|comp_2>` with only the name of the config to apply.
 Then run the commands which will install Nix, clone the repo, and apply the config.
 Instead of using the `curl` command below, you can also download this Nix installer from [their site][determinate-systems-installer-install].